xquery/rxq/README.md

 * [src/tests](https://github.com/xquery/rxq/tree/master/src/test) - used for testing

 # RXQ in action

+To use RXQ in your own application emulate how the example-site is structured.

+To start basically you need these files in your project.

+*rxq-rewriter.xqy
+*lib/rxq.xqy

+Then you will need to edit rxq-rewriter.xqy, importing the library modules containing your RESTXQ annotations.

+The next step is to setup your MarkLogic appserver, supplying the correct details for url and error rewriter.

 All the following code examples are included in the example application.